-I created Quarter Hedge Capital as an informative resource to teach people to think for themselves about money, market activity, and investing.
+I created Bridgeviking Capital as an informative resource to teach people to think for themselves about money, market activity, and investing.
 This is a place for people to learn and research the historical and current trends in the market.
 I focus on both U.S. and international economies because they affect each other to a lesser or greater extent.
 I have many visions for implementation on this site.

 Among these include a blog to not only discuss recent economic events and statistical data on companies and Wall Street as a whole, but also to expose the lies and deceptions circulating among CNBC pundits, crypto-bugs, government politicians, and all those engorged in the realm of U.S. economic trust—that is, reliance on the fiat dollar.
 I am an advocate for a free market based on pure capitalist principles.
 I view gold and silver precious metals as hedges against inflation, and quite frankly—sound money.
 My mentor is Peter Schiff, CEO of Euro Pacific Capital.
 I also value the wisdom of Jim Rickards, Ron Paul, and Lew Rockwell, among others.